IJPaul/Currency-Carry-Trading/README.md

 ### How Can I Make Money?

-This algorithm is designed to identify when the exchange rates are likeley to mean revert and thus executes trades at lows and sell at highs.
+This algorithm is designed to identify when the exchange rates are likeley to mean revert and thus buys at lows and sells at highs.

 ## Investment Thesis